achmelev/lilac/docs/reference/markdowns/main.markdown

 ####Literals

-There are three different different literal types: integer literals, floating point literals and string literals whose syntax is the same as [in the Java language](https://docs.oracle.com/javase/specs/jls/se8/html/jls-3.html#jls-3.10).
+There are four different different literal types: integer literals, floating point literals, string literals and base64 literals.
+The syntax of the first three is the same as [in the Java language](https://docs.oracle.com/javase/specs/jls/se8/html/jls-3.html#jls-3.10).
+A base64 literal is just a [base64 encoded byte sequence](https://de.wikipedia.org/wiki/Base64) enclosed in square brackets.

 Here are some examples of a Java assembler literal: